Sampled-data funnel control and its use for safe continual learning: Numerical example: pure ZoH feedback

 To illustrate the controller~\eqref{eq:controller_recursive} we consider the mass-on-car system~\cite{SeifBlaj13}.
 On a car with mass~$m_1$, to which a force~$F=u$ can be applied, a ramp is mounted on which a second mass~$m_2$ moves passively, see \Cref{Fig:Mass-on-a-car}.

 The second mass is coupled to the car by a spring-damper combination, and the ramp is inclined by a fixed angle~$\vartheta \in (0,\pi/2)$.
 The equations of motion are given by

 For simulation we choose the parameters~$\vartheta = \pi/4$, $m_1 = 1$, $m_2 = 2$, spring constant $k=1$, and damping~$d=1$.
 A short calculation yields that for these parameters system~\eqref{eq:MOC} has relative degree $r=2$, and as outlined in~\cite[Sec.~3]{BergIlch21} it can be represented in the form~\eqref{eq:Sys_r} with BIBO internal dynamics.
 We simulate output reference tracking of the signal $y_{\rf} = 0.4 \sin(\tfrac{\pi}{2}t)$ for $t \in [0,1]$, transporting the mass~$m_2$ on the car from position~$0$ to $0.4$ within chosen error boundaries~$\pm 0.15$.
 We choose the activation threshold~${\lambda = 0.75}$.
-With these parameters a brief calculation yields $\fM \le 1.4$, $\gm = \gM = 0.25$, and hence, the sampling time $\tau \le 4.8 \cdot 10^{-3}$, and the gain $\beta \ge 27.55$, which guarantee success of the tracking task.
+With these parameters a brief calculation (using the variation of constants formula for the internal dynamics) yields $\fM \le 1.4$, $\gm = \gM = 0.25$, and hence, the sampling time $\tau \le 4.8 \cdot 10^{-3}$, and the gain $\beta \ge 27.55$, which guarantee success of the tracking task.
 Choosing the smallest~$\beta$ this already gives $\|u_{\rm ZoH}\|_\infty \le \beta/\lambda \le 36.73$.
 We start with a small initial tracking error $y(0) = -0.0925$, and $\dot y(0) = \dot y_{\rm ref}(0)$.
 We compare the controller~\eqref{eq:controller_recursive} with the continuous funnel controller~\cite{BergIlch21}; corresponding signals have the subscript $\rm FC$, e.g., $u_{\rm FC}$.
 Moreover, simulating the ZoH controller was even successful for $\tau = 2.0\cdot 10^{-2}$ and $\beta = 4$; corresponding signals have a circumflex, e.g., $\hat y_{\rm ZoH}$. \Cref{fig:ZOH_Errors} shows the system's output and the reference plus/minus error tolerance.
 Note that although the control input is discontinuous, the output signal is continuous due to integration.

 All controllers achieve the tracking task.
 In \Cref{fig:ZOH_Controls} the controls are depicted.